 The official inauguration was held in June 1974 in the presence of the Swedish Ambassador Sven-Eric Nilsson, Consul General Patrik Falkman, Geneva school minister André Chavanne, the Headmaster of Collège des Coudriers and Swedish pastor Lennart Söderström, among others.

-As we were not yet financially secure at this time, Monica Sagnell, the school’s accountant and secretary, paid the first rent privately.
+As we were not yet financially secure at this time, Monica Sagnell, the school’s accountant, paid the first rent privately.
 To save money on postage, she ordered books in 5kg packages from Föreningen för Svenskhetens Bevarande i Utlandet (Association for the Preservation of Swedishness Abroad).
 During the first summer, the postman arrived almost every day to drop off another package and ask for a glass of water!

 By the mid 1980s, the school had developed to offer preschool, primary and secondary (by distance learning), and had grown to 60 students and 10 teachers.
 However, budgets and enrolment fluctuated year on year.

 Nils is a brave, spirited child, and is impatient to explore the world and become an adult.
 He travels all over Sweden, learning about nature and history, and eventually returns home to show his family just how responsible and grown up he is.